gtm-nayan/svelte-use-chessground/README.md

-A fork of @ornicar/chessground with some slight changes that allows it to be used with svelte through `use:`
+An adaptation of [@ornicar/chessground](https://github.com/ornicar/chessground) with some slight changes that allows it to be used with svelte through `use:`

 ## Usage